Chief Little Turtle Grave Monument

 Audio: “Little Turtle” featuring Tom Castaldi.
 Courtesy of 89.1 WBOI

 Little Turtle died peacefully on July 14, 1812.
-His grave was almost found a century after his death on Lawton Place.
+His grave was found a century after his death on Lawton Place.
 His memorial was created in 1959 through the generosity of Eleanor Smeltzly and Mary Catherine Smeltzly under the sponsorship of the Allen County-Fort Wayne Historical Society.
 His memorial now serves as a small local park.